ArunaStorage/documentation/docs/internal_data_structure/internal_data_structure.md

 * `BELONGS_TO` - Relation which describes resource hierarchy (`Project` > `Collection` > `Dataset` > `Object`)
 * `ORIGIN` - Relation to original resource of clone
-* `VERSION` - Relation to resource the version was created from
+* `VERSION` - Relation to resource the version/revision was created from
 * `METADATA` - Data :fontawesome-solid-arrow-right-arrow-left: Metadata relation
 * `POLICY` - Relation to custom policy associated with the resource (currently not supported)